howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ## Outdoors

-After rising Thursday morning and while my wife continued to sleep I drove down to Front Beach and launched my paddleboard for the first time in salt water.
+After rising Thursday morning and while my wife continued to sleep, I drove down to Front Beach and launched my paddleboard for the first time in salt water.
 (Okay, it is brackish water.)
 I paddled just over a mile round-trip, from an area where the sand beach was narrow near the Yacht Club east to beyond the Chester McPhearson Pier and back.
 Boat traffic was at a minimum but wind gusts were beginning to pick up and I had to focus to keep my balance.
 On the return trip I was joined by a pair of curious porpoises who were investigating me for a hundred yards or so.

-While driving around the beachfront we were surprised to see the temporary closure of several local roads - including the foot of Washington Street - due to high tides causing the streets to flood.
-I'm curious for how long this has been an issue.
-We did visit during the cycle of a full moon.

-Another scenic area was the public boat launch and Ocean Springs Harbor with all of the pleasure yachts, sail boats and working craft in the seafood industry moored along the docks.

 [Davis Bayou Campground](https://www.recreation.gov/camping/campgrounds/250796) is part of the Gulf Islands National Seashore administered by the National Park Service.
 We drove over to scout out the campground for possible future visits.
 What we discovered is sad but typical of campgrounds these days - it caters almost exclusively to trailered or motor-home campers.
 Most of the sites - practically all of them in the areas featuring shade trees - are tiny and have no level ground aside from the asphalt camper space.
 I'm a tent camper, and few sites here would be suitable, and most of those are in the open field and have no sun protection or privacy.